PlayGotm/docs/README.md

 The source files are written in [Markdown](https://gotm.io/docs/markdown).
 You can preview Markdown while editing a source file on GitHub, in a [Markdown online editor](https://marked.js.org/demo/?version=master), or via your preferred text editor.
 Please keep in mind that [Gotm renders the Markdown differently](https://gotm.io/docs/markdown) from the previewers.

+### Adding a new article or chapter to the side menu

+When you have created a new article or chapter, it should probably appear in the [side menu on Gotm](https://gotm.io/docs).
+To make this happen, you need to add your article or chapter to the [menu's source file](/src/menu.md).
+See the menu's source file for more guidance.

 ## Help wanted

 The table below shows unwritten articles and chapters that are needed to make the documentation more complete.